 A seafood delicacy, the preparation of smoked salmon involves being cured with hot smoke, cooked all the way through at 120–180°F, or cold smoke.
 Cold-smoked salmon is considered raw because it is cured in salt for 24 hours and then smoked at 75–85°F.

 With its delicious taste comes Vitamins B and D while also being a good source of protein, and it is, therefore, an excellent addition to your kitchen.

 But smoked salmon can also be pricey, so it is considered a luxury food item.
 Because of this, you may have stocked up and might be wondering how long your salmon supply will last.

-Luckily, there are simple ways to keep salmon good for longer, and below, you will find a guide on how to store smoked salmon to extend its freshness.
+Fortunately, there are easy methods to make salmon last longer, and here is a manual on the proper way to preserve smoked salmon to prolong its freshness.

 How Do I Know My Smoked Salmon Has Gone Off?

 Smoked salmon, being fish, will go off if not eaten.
 The first thing you should always do when observing your salmon’s quality is check the best-by date.
 If it is more than a week past the recommended date, throw it in the trash.
 The same applies if the packet has already been opened.

 If it is within the best-by date, but you’re unsure whether it’s okay or not, check its smell and appearance.

 Off salmon gives off a rather acidic, repulsive smell.
 Unfortunately, if the salmon stinks terribly, it means it’s time to chuck it out immediately.
 Even if it is actually safe to eat, the smell will ruin the taste and is not worth eating.